 This technique allows artists to add details to wood projects, sign their creations and create beautiful textures on wood.
 Learn the basics of wood burning using a basic craft woodburner and leave with several samples.

 Want to free your plants from the windowsill?
 Learn to knot a holder that will elevate your flora and greenery.
 Students will learn multiple macramé knots and will design a custom piece.

 Create linoleum stamps to make repeating patterns or shapes on fabric.
 Get the fabric design you have always wanted.
 Add layers or multiple colors to get even more depth.

 Rust and Tea Dyeing

-Enter a new world of dying techniques using rusting items.
+Enter a new world of dyeing techniques using rusting items.
 Things that we thought were throwaways now transform textiles into fabrics of beauty.
 Tea will be combined with the rust to add another level and more depth to your creations.

 Jelly Jar Baskets

 Learn how to make a basket that is perfect for holding jars, items for your table or just about anything you need to put in one place for organization.The basket will be accented with teal ribbon.

 Its time for holiday gatherings!
 You can bring your dish to the family and be in style!
 Not shown are the wrought iron handles for easy handling.